 Businesses these days are on the constant lookout for innovative ways to attract new customers & keeping prices at the lowest.

-Unfortunately, these two objectives are normally mutually exclusive - acquiring more clients without investing more money is kinda difficult.
+Unfortunately, these two objectives are normally mutually exclusive - acquiring more clients without investing more money is kind of difficult.

 And with the customers getting savvier and wary of conventional marketing approaches - it's getting even tougher.